Fermentation technology

-In response to the region’s oil industries demands and in collaboration with them, we have developed enzymatic cocktails (phospholipases and lipases) for the treatment and refinement of crude vegetable oil, and for the conversion of waste material (generated in this process of refinement) into products with commercial value.
-In addition, an enzyme with steryl glucosidase activity capable of completely eliminating steryl glucosides from soybean-derived biodiesel has been developed and patented.
-This development allows obtaining high quality biodiesel using a simple and environmentally friendly treatment.
+In response to the demands of the regional oil industries and in collaboration with them, enzymatic cocktails (phospholipases and lipases) have been developed for the treatment and refining of crude vegetable oil and for converting waste materials (generated in this refining process) into commercially valuable products.
+Additionally, an enzyme with sterylglucosidase activity has been developed and patented, capable of completely removing steryl glucosides from soybean biodiesel, allowing the production of high-quality biodiesel using a simple and environmentally friendly treatment.

-In all cases, the developments of this group are accompanied by a rigorous intellectual property analysis to ensure the capture of the results obtained for their subsequent transfer to adopting companies.
+In all cases, the developments of this group are accompanied by intellectual property analysis to ensure the capture of the results obtained for subsequent transfer to adopting companies.
+Human resource training in this laboratory is aimed at generating professionals capable of transferring and generating new technological tools within the productive sector.

 Laboratory Members